 While on vacation, K9 Sgt.
 Kevin Glover was traveling through Pine Bluff when he noticed a person walking and carrying two long guns.
 Thinking this was suspicious, Glover notified a Pine Bluff Police Officer-friend.
 The guns had been stolen, and this call led to the arrest of the person in suspicion.

-Jason Pilkington, a Program Specialist at the Benton Unit, was honored recently by Sonic of East End with their “Thumbs Up of the Month” award.
+Jason Pilkington, a Program Specialist at the Benton Unit, was honored by Sonic of East End with their “Thumbs Up of the Month” award.

 ADC employees showed up for the annual Polar Bear Plunge, tug-o-war, and walk/run, a fundraiser benefitting Special Olympics.
 Held at Pine Bluff Regional Park, ADC’s ERT, K9 and other employees participated in the day’s events, and our donation to the event was $1,050.